 Yes, you do get insurance and rewards points for your $99 p.a. annual fee.
 You even get a choice of rewards, with both the bank’s Amplify Rewards program and the Qantas Frequent Flyer program on offer.
 You will need to make an initial choice, and cardholders with an eye on value returned per dollar spent will want to opt for QFF points and redeem them for Qantas flights or upgrades.
 (The bank will pay your $89.50 QFF joining fee if you’re not already a member.)
 However, you can switch between the programs at any time, and as often as you like, but you can’t transfer across the points you already earned.

 Generous bonus points to get you started with a bang

 No matter which rewards program you choose, you’ll enjoy the up to 60,000 points.
-40,000 points will come your way if you can manage to spend $3,000 in the first three months of holding the card.
+40,000 points will come your way if you can manage to spend $3,000 in 90 days of holding the card.
 That’s an average of only $833 per month.
 A further 20,000 points can be your when you renew the card for a second year.